 Slow Boat Cruise on the Mekong River

-Finally, time is no issue, or you are simply ready to relax you could take a slow boat cruise on the Mekong.
+Finally if time is no issue or you are simply ready to relax you could take a slow boat cruise on the Mekong.
 There are many options ranging from half-day trips to multi-day trips which can be booked online, or through your hotel or an agency.

 As part of the MTF 2017 I was hosted on a post-forum cruise with Mekong Cruises.
 The cruise was aboard The Luang Say a 34-metre long riverboat with the capacity for up to 40 people.
 The first day of the trip was a slow journey up-river to Pakbeng, with short stops at the Pak Ou Caves and a local village.
 The friendly staff took great care of us, keeping us well fed and watered with traditional Lao dishes and soft drinks.